jpmorganchase/anu/docs/anu-tutorial/src/content/tutorial/2-Anu-Fundamentals/3-Your-First-Vis/1-Step1/content.md

 #### Step 1: Create a CoT Selection.

-We want to nest all the meshes in our scatterplot to one parent node so that is convenient to manage in our scene.
+We want to nest all the meshes in our scatter plot to one parent node so that is convenient to manage in our scene.
 Transform Nodes are a great for this purpose as they are empty light weight nodes that can apply transforms (position, scale, rotation, etc).
 Lets create a selection with a single transform node using bind().

 ```js
 let cot = anu.bind('cot')